North Georgia Technical College

-North Georgia Technical College (NGTC) is a public technical college in Clarkesville, Georgia, with additional campuses in Toccoa (called the Currahee campus after nearby Currahee Mountain) and Blairsville.
+North Georgia Technical College (NGTC) is a public technical college in Clarkesville, Georgia, with additional campuses in Toccoa (known as the Currahee campus, named after nearby Currahee Mountain) and Blairsville.
 It is part of the Technical College System of Georgia.
 The college serves Habersham, Stephens, Union, Fannin, White, Rabun, Towns, and Franklin counties.

-NGTC is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees; it is also accredited by the Commission of the Council on Occupational Education.
+NGTC is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees.
+It is also accredited by the Council on Occupational Education.
+As of 2022 NGTC no longer has an Engineering Associates program.